 Jenelle Girard attained her Masters Degree in Acupuncture and Traditional Chinese Medicine from Yo San University in Los Angeles.
 While at Yo San she had the opportunity to work with patients at Being Alive, an HIV outreach center in West Hollywood, CA, as well as in the chronic pain department at Venice Family Clinic in Santa Monica, CA. She worked on a Holland America cruise line ship as the acupuncturist on board, treating conditions ranging from chronic pain and arthritis to insomnia and anxiety.
 In her spare time Jenelle enjoys playing with her daughter Coralie, going on long walks, reading, yoga, listening to live music, and although a super beginner, is a lover of swing dancing.

-Jessica Smith grew up in the beautiful Appalachian mountains of Western North Carolina.
-One day she started to get really bad shoulder pain that would not go away.
-After going to the doctor, chiropractor, as well as other modalities she could not find relief.
-Then she decided to give acupuncture a try and her shoulder started to feel better.
-After frequent acupuncture treatments the pain was gone and her quality of life dramatically improved.
-This natural healing inspired Jessica to move to Los Angeles, California to get her Masters degree in Traditional Chinese Medicine at Yo San University.
+Jessica McAliley grew up in the beautiful Appalachian mountains of Western North Carolina.
+After having bad shoulder pain that was dramatically improved with acupuncture, Jessica was inspired to move to Los Angeles, California to get her Masters degree in Traditional Chinese Medicine at Yo San University.
 Since graduating she has practiced acupuncture in Los Angeles as well as two years aboard Princess Cruise ships.
 Jessica dedicates her life to helping others find health and well-being through acupuncture.
 She treats all kinds of conditions.
 She is NCCAOM certified as a Diplomate of Oriental Medicine.
 Jessica is a fully licensed acupuncturist and Chinese herbalist.
 She has also trained in western herbs at Appalachia School of Holistic Herbalism in Asheville, NC.
-In her free time Jessica loves being in nature, traveling, and eating good food.
-She is excited to be at ENCA and is happy to be part of the community.
+In her free time Jessica loves being outdoors with her husband Scott and their large dog Max.

 Rachel Kelley, L.Ac.